 These gluten-free Apple Cheesecake Crumble Bars have all the flavour of apple crumble in an easy-to-eat bar!
-Apple bars have a shortbread base layered with cheesecake, apples and a crumble topping.
-Drizzle with optional caramel sauce for a delicious dessert!
+Caramel apple cheesecake bars have a shortbread base layered with cheesecake, apples and a crumble topping.
+Drizzle with sauce for a delicious dessert!

 Apple Cheesecake Crumble Bars start with a shortbread crust made with a winning combination of almond flour and oat flour, a cheesecake layer, and they're topped with diced cinnamon apples and a crumble topping.
 Drizzle with caramel sauce for extra yumminess!